-9 Ways To Support Your Gut And Improve Your Diet Post-Holiday
+10 Ways To Support Your Gut And Improve Your Diet At The End Of Summer

-Summer holiday weekends are filled with joyous memories and tasty food galore (hot dogs! tasty sides! ice cream!).
-While there's nothing wrong enjoying all the tasty treats summer has to offer, you may notice your body feels a little...off after those festivities.
+Summer is filled with joyous memories and tasty food galore (hot dogs! tasty sides! ice cream!).
+While there's nothing wrong enjoying all the tasty treats summer has to offer, you may notice your body feels a little...off afterward.

 mbg believes in a life filled with balance, rather than restrictive detoxes or a deprivation-based mindset.
 That said, it can be an act of self-care to gently nourish your body after a weekend of not-so-healthy food.
-To help you support your body, some of the country's best health experts share simple ways they like to promote a healthy gut and diet, particularly post-holiday:
+To help you support your body, some of the country's best health experts share simple ways they like to promote a healthy gut and diet, particularly at the end of summer:

 1. Focus on fluid and fiber.

 "If I'm feeling sluggish after an indulgent holiday weekend or like I could have taken it a little easier on some of the summer treats, I generally focus on fluid and fiber to help get my digestion back on track.
-I drink plenty of water and incorporate high-fiber foods, including vegetables, fruits (especially berries), nuts, seeds, and avocado."
+I drink plenty of water and incorporate high-fiber foods, including vegetables, fruits (especially berries), nuts, seeds, and avocado.
+The transition of late summer into early fall is also a great time to throw out anything not-so-healthy in your fridge, freezer, and cabinets or to weed out any expired items.
+I like to restock with healthy staples that will help make it easy to stay on track with good habits come fall."

 —Jessica Cording, M.S., R.D., CDN mbg Collective member and author of The Little Book of Game Changers: 50 Healthy Habits for Managing Stress & Anxiety